PacificCommunity/ofp-sam-transition-plan/notes/rfmo_discussion/questionnaire.md

    the likely main inadequacies?

-4. How important is explicit regional structure for the assessment and management of tuna stocks for your RFMO?
+4. How important is explicit regional structure for the assessment and management of tuna and billfish stocks for your RFMO?

 5. Are tagging data important for any of your assessments?
 If so, which assessments?